lightoj-dev/problem-tutorials/1070/en.md

-# LOJ 1070 - Alebraic Problem
+# LOJ 1070 - Algebraic Problem

 ## Summary
 Given three non-negative integers, a+b = **p**, ab = **q** and **n** we have to find the value of $a^n$ + $b^n$. a and b not necessarily have to be integers.
 There will be no such input so that we have to find the value of $0^0$